-Loreto is committed to supporting all SEND learners achieve the best outcomes and to meeting the needs of all students through individualised support, in discussion with students and parents/carers.
-Our Academic Support staff are happy to discuss any individual student's need and work in conjunction with the students, parents/carers, Head of Halls and other staff at the College to ensure the College puts all reasonable support in place to help a young person succeed.
+Loreto is committed to supporting all students with SEND achieve the best outcomes and to meeting the needs of all students through individualised support, in discussion with students and parents/carers.
+Our Additional Learning Support staff are happy to discuss any individual student's need and work in conjunction with the students, parents/carers, Head of Halls and other staff at the College to ensure the College puts all reasonable support in place to help a young person succeed.
 You will find more information on SEND here.

-The Faculty of Academic Support enables the College to respond to individual learning needs.
+The Additional Learning Support team enables the College to respond to individual learning needs.
 Its aims are:

-- To provide transitional support, information, advice and guidance to ensure that students with additional needs are enrolled onto appropriate courses. - To ensure that learning is accessible for all students. - To provide support within an environment of self-advocacy and collaboration. - To secure effective support networks. - To promote effective liaison between the College, learner, parents/carers and other agencies. - To support learners with additional needs so that their progression opportunities are maximised. - To work within the preparation for adulthood framework to promote successful progression including employment, independent living or higher-level courses.
+- To provide transitional support, information, advice and guidance to ensure that students with additional needs are enrolled onto appropriate courses. - To ensure that learning is accessible for all students. - To provide support within an environment of self-advocacy and collaboration. - To secure effective support networks. - To promote effective liaison between the College, student, parents/carers and other agencies. - To support students with additional needs so that their progression opportunities are maximised. - To work within the preparation for adulthood framework to promote successful progression including employment, independent living or higher-level courses.

-You will find further information on the Faculty of Academic Support here.
+You will find further information on the Additional Learning Support here.